cdiggins/plato/README.md

 ## Plato Compilation Optimization

+The Plato language and compiler also built in understanding of the core semantics of collections, allowing substantial high-level stream fusion optimizations (e.g. combining `Select` statements, and so-forth).

 C# maps to IL code in very straightforward and predictable ways.
 The C# optimizer is very conservative, and does not analyze side effects, and risk any code changes that could change the behavior of code with regards to those side effects.

-The Plato compiler optimizes code with the following assumptions:

-* lambdas are primarily used in tight loops
-* foreach statements can be rewritten without using iterators
-* the ordering of side effects
-* the built-in operations do not map

-Some of the plat

-* Partial evaluation
-* Function inlining
-* Lambda lifting
-* Stream fusion
+Because Plato does not have side effects, and more expressions can be evaluated at compile-time, the optimizer does numerous passes of inlining and rewriting before generating the final code passed to the IL compiler.